-One further and rather important role that should be highlighted, is the fact that certain senior Jurats (who generally are not qualified as lawyers) are routinely appointed Lieutenant Bailiffs.
-Aside from the Deputy Bailiff - who in practice has to be suitably qualified and experienced as a lawyer to be appointed by the Crown and can (with the authority of the Bailiff) perform any function appertaining to the office of Bailiff61- the Bailiff has a customary law power to appoint Lieutenant Bailiffs62 who may also act in his place.
-The power to appoint a Lieutenant Bailiff is in addition to that of appointing Commissioners who may sit as Judges of the Royal Court63 provided, however, that they are suitably qualified as lawyers.
-The Bailiff, Deputy Bailiff and any Lieutenant Bailiff or Commissioner appointed, all take an oath (administered in English) which includes a promise "to take heed of the good advice and counsel of the Jurats" as may be required in any case.64 To the extent that this part of the oath refers to the adjudicatory function performed by the Jurats under the 1948 Law, it may be considered rather inapposite given that the Jurats are furnishing neither "advice" nor "counsel" to the Judge.
-At the time of this paper, in addition to seven Commissioners, there are two Lieutenant Bailiffs in Jersey who are both Jurats, namely, Jurats de Veulle OBE and Le Brocq.
+lawyers) are routinely appointed Lieutenant Bailiffs.
+Aside from the Deputy Bailiff-who in practice has to be suitably qualified and experienced as a lawyer to be appointed by the Crown and can (with the authority of the Bailiff) perform any function appertaining to the office of Bailiff-the Bailiff has a customary law power to appoint Lieutenant Bailiffs who may also act in his place.
+The power to appoint a Lieutenant Bailiff is in addition to that of appointing Commissioners who may sit as judges of the Royal Court provided, however, that they are suitably qualified as lawyers.
+The Bailiff, Deputy Bailiff and any Lieutenant Bailiff or Commissioner appointed all take an oath (administered in English) which includes a promise 'to take heed of the good advice and counsel of the Jurats' as may be required in any case.
+To the extent that this part of the oath refers to the adjudicatory function performed by the Jurats under the 1948 Law, it may be considered rather inapposite given that the Jurats are furnishing neither 'advice' nor 'counsel' to the judge.
+At the time of this paper, in addition to seven Commissioners, there are two Lieutenant Bailiffs in Jersey who are both Jurats, namely, Jurats de Veulle OBE and Le Brocg.

-Whilst the power to appoint Lieutenant Bailiffs is longstanding, it is surprising given the 1948 reforms and the requirements for appointment of a Commissioner, that a person with no formal legal qualifications should be able to fulfil the role of the Bailiff in the Royal Court, although it is fair to observe that in practice any Lieutenant Bailiff that was not appropriately legally qualified, would tend to sit as a Judge in a narrow category of cases, such as in respect of sentencing or in less contentious cases, and not in the trial of any matter.
-Indeed, the fact that in practice they have performed their role appropriately is supported by the absence of any recorded complaint as to this long standing practice.
-Nevertheless, the possible constitution of a Jurat as a Judge of law in the Royal Court in this way appears not to have been considered in the 1947 Privy Council Report.
-The view is merely expressed that a Lieutenant Bailiff should be ineligible to sit as a Judge in the Court of Appeal (that was then being proposed) but that consideration might be given to the possibility of Jurats assisting with some of the work of the Magistrate in the lower criminal court.65 In contrast, reliance was placed by the Privy Council upon the fact that the Bailiff was "learned in the law" and that the then proposed position of Deputy Bailiff would require a person holding "proper legal qualifications."66
+While the power to appoint Lieutenant Bailiffs is longstanding, it is surprising, given the 1948 reforms and the requirements for appointment of a Commissioner, that a person with no formal legal qualifications should be able to fulfil the role of the Bailiff in the Royal Court, although it is fair to observe that in practice any Lieutenant Bailiff that was not appropriately legally qualified would tend to sit as a judge in a narrow category of cases, such as in respect of sentencing or in less contentious cases, and not in the trial of any matter.
+Nevertheless, it is not always the case that the matter coming before the (Jurat) Lieutenant Bailiff is straightforward.
+For example, in the 2005 case of VKS v Health & Social Services Committee an ex parte order was made by a Lieutenant Bailiff (who was not a qualified lawyer) for removal of a baby from the mother shortly after birth.
+The decision was later reversed by a differently constituted Royal Court as the risk to the child did not in fact justify such 'a draconian procedure'.